“God knows everything you’ve done and loves you. God knows everything you are going to do and still loves you” Vern Benom Grimsley

 Logicians then framed a puzzle.
 If God is omniscient, he knows everything that has, is, and will happen.
 This has to include every choice ever made (and ever to be made) by any minded being, personal or otherwise.
 If that is the case, if God already knows that when you step into a taquiria you will today order pollo and tomorrow carne asada, how can those choices be free?
 You cannot avoid the problem by intending to order chicken and then at the last moment changing your mind; God knows you will do that too.
 This puzzle is called “Theological Fatalism”.
 Even if God is the source of a third (contra-causal) cause, and “mind causes physics” (Sean Carroll “The Big Picture” 2016, something Carroll of course denies is possible) that cause cannot be free in the libertarian sense because God already knows what the choice will be and can never be wrong about it.

-Before I dismantle this puzzle I want to note that this argument is raised by scientists and philosophers by way of ridicule; God himself is inconsistent with free will.
-Oddly, many present-day theologians and philosophers have accepted the argument and decided that therefore God is either not omniscient or not omnipotent!
-Theologians and philosophers of religion abrogate any moral authority they have teaching this nonsense.
+Before I dismantle this puzzle I want to note that this argument is raised by scientists and philosophers by way of ridicule; God himself is (or would be) inconsistent with free will.
+Oddly, many present-day theologians and philosophers of religion have accepted the argument and decided that therefore God is either not omniscient or not omnipotent!

 If a theologian does not understand that God must be able to do and experience in ways we cannot and that there are logical riddles, transparent to God, we cannot (perhaps never will) fathom, who will?
 Such philosophers should hang up their philosophy hats and go away.
 Logically probing how such qualities as omnipotence and omniscience go together and yet provide for free will is one thing.
 Denying this is possible because they cannot figure out how it works is ridiculous; the pinnacle of hubris!